interestingforked/shushud/doc/account_ownership_api.md

 ## API

-### Possible Responses

-* 200 - Event accepted.
-* 404 - Account not found.

 ### Activate

 In order to build an invoice for a payment method, the payment method must be associated with one or more accounts.
 This API endpoint will allow you to activate the association.

+If no account can be found using the :account_id, Shushu will create one during the resource_ownership request.

 ```bash
 $ curl -X POST https://shushu.heroku.com/payment_methods/:payment_method_id/account_ownerships/:entity_id \